 Skin Health for Dogs

-• A calm skin surface often looks like less flaking, less odor, and a coat that lies smoothly.
+• A calm barrier looks like less flaking, less odor, and a coat that lies smoothly—dullness and recurrent itch signal disruption.

-• Grooming works best as a ritual: gentle brushing, thorough rinsing, and careful drying.
+• Grooming works best as a ritual—gentle brushing, thorough rinsing, careful drying, especially in folds and between toes.

-• Supplements are most valuable when they reinforce a consistent baseline you can keep.
+• A daily skin-coat-nail supplement reinforces a consistent baseline you can actually keep.

 The Skin Barrier 101: Oils, Cells, and Microbes Working Together